-In theory if you wanted an insulated garden shed then it is possible to use these type of construction but in reality its not really practical.
+In theory, if you wanted an insulated garden shed, then it is possible to use this type of construction, but in reality, it’s not practical.
 The walls of the garden shed would be so thick that you would a lose a load of your garden and the houses of today tend to have only small gardens so a small tool shed is often the only type of building you can get in it.

-Other uses for car tyres, which naturally are very durable, water repellent and sturdy, are ideal for all sorts of garden furniture and you can find a large range of environmentally friendly garden furniture at your local Orpington garden centre or online.
+Other uses for car tyres, which naturally are very durable, water repellent and sturdy, are ideal for all sorts of garden furniture and you can find an extensive range of environmentally friendly garden furniture at your local Orpington garden centre or online.
 This ranges from plant pots, garden tables and stools – made by Kitsch-u-like as well as rubber mulch for the garden from companies such as Ecoscape.
-These rubber grains can help to replenish the garden lawn by aerating the soil and reinforcing the grass, particularly where the grass has been eroded away.
+These rubber grains can help to replenish the garden lawn by aerating the soil and reinforcing the grass, particularly where the grass has been eroded.

 sheds in Orpington The sale of goods made from recycled materials is a great way to be an eco-warrior in your own garden as currently over 400,000 waste tyres are available annually.
 These products are a great way to do ‘your bit’ as well as being a little cheaper than comparable garden products and can enhance your garden as well.